S.2511 - CENOTE Act of 2018115th Congress (2017-2018)

 (B) INCLUSIONS.—The term “test or training range” may include specialized fixed or portable instrumentation for the operation of unmanned maritime systems and other types of systems.

-(i) designed to travel in the air, on or under the ocean surface, on land, or any combination, and that function without an on-board human presence; and
+(i) designed to function without an on-board human presence; and

 (ii) that may include associated components such as control and communications, instrumentation, data transmission, and processing systems.